Search for trilepton resonances from chargino and neutralino pair production in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Systematic uncertainties

 Additional experimental uncertainties account for the mismodeling in MC simulation of observables related to the detection of leptons and jets.
 They include the efficiency of the triggering, identification, reconstruction, and isolation requirements of electrons~\cite{EGAM-2018-01} and muons~\cite{PERF-2015-10}.
 They also include the identification and rejection of pileup jets by the jet vertex tagger~\cite{PERF-2014-03} and the identification of $b$-jets by the flavor-tagging algorithm~\cite{FTAG-2018-01}.
 The experimental uncertainty in the combined 2015--2018 integrated luminosity is 1.7\%~\cite{ATLAS-CONF-2019-021}, obtained primarily using the luminosity measurements of the LUCID-2 detector~\cite{LUCID2}.

 Theoretical uncertainties in the shape of the major diboson, triboson, and \ttZ backgrounds are derived using MC simulation with varied generator parameters.
 For the other minor backgrounds a conservative 20\% uncertainty is assumed.
+This value is larger than is typically expected for the minor background processes and the choice has a negligible effect on the final results due to the small contributions of these backgrounds.
 Uncertainties due to the choice of QCD renormalization and factorization scales~\cite{Bothmann:2016nao} are assessed by varying the relevant generator parameters up and down by a factor of two around the nominal values, allowing for both independent and correlated variations of the two scales but prohibiting anti-correlated variations.
 Each QCD variation is kept separate and is treated as correlated across analysis regions.
 An uncertainty of 1\% due to the chosen value of the strong coupling constant \alphas is assessed by varying \alphas by $\pm 0.001$ in the generator parameter settings.
 Uncertainties related to the choice of PDF sets, CT14NNLO~\cite{Dulat:2015mca} or MMHT2014NNLO~\cite{Harland-Lang:2014zoa}, are derived by taking the envelope of the variation in event yield of 100 propagated uncertainties~\cite{Butterworth:2015oua}.

 Additional theoretical uncertainties are assessed for the major backgrounds.
 These are related to assumptions made in the event generators and PS models, which can affect both the event kinematics and the cross section of the physics process.
 For the diboson backgrounds, the \sherpa parameters related to the PS matching scale and resummation scale are varied up and down by a factor of two around the nominal values, and an alternative recoil scheme is studied.
 For the \ttZ background, the uncertainties in the hard scatter and in the PS are derived through a comparison with the \sherpa and \amchseven predictions, respectively.
 Additional uncertainties in the amount of initial-state radiation (ISR) in the \ttZ background are assessed by varying the related generator parameters.